 Interreligious Chaplaincy: Program Overview

-The first of its kind, the GTU’s Interreligious Chaplaincy Program equips leaders to practice spiritual care among diverse populations.
-The program offers students who have previously earned a qualifying bachelor’s degree the opportunity to earn a Certificate in Interreligious Chaplaincy.
+The first of its kind, GTU’s Interreligious Chaplaincy Program (ICP) equips leaders to practice spiritual care among diverse populations.
+The program offers students who have previously earned a bachelor’s degree the opportunity to earn a Certificate in Interreligious Chaplaincy.

-Spiritual care is a vital need across industries, including hospitals, universities, prisons, military, immigration, family and social services, disaster relief, airports, and corporations.
-This program provides the skills to effectively serve persons from diverse religious backgrounds in a wide variety of situations and life stages.
-Coursework will incorporate practical spiritual care and interreligious training, as well as counseling, theology, and ethics.
-The certificate fulfills a requirement for board certification and equips students with spiritual caregiving skills and knowledge necessary to practice chaplaincy in traditional and non-traditional chaplaincy settings.
+Spiritual care is a vital need to practice chaplaincy in traditional and non-traditional settings, including hospitals, universities, prisons, the military, immigration, family and social services, disaster relief, airports, and corporations.
+This program prepares you to effectively serve persons from diverse religious backgrounds in a wide variety of situations and life stages.
+Coursework will incorporate practical spiritual care, counseling, and theology taught in an interreligious environment.
+The ICP is accredited and fulfills a requirement for board certification (BCC).
 The ICP works closely with the GTU's Centers for Jewish, Dharma, and Islamic Studies and with affiliate institutions to increase the competency of chaplaincy students in traditions underrepresented among institutional chaplains.

-- All applicants must submit official transcripts from all institutions in which a degree was earned to the Admissions Office.
+- All applicants must submit official transcripts to the Admissions Office.

-For non-California residents, participation in this online program for a Certificate in Interreligious Studies may be subject to another state’s limitations.
+For non-California residents, participation in this online program for a Certificate in Interreligious Chaplaincy may be subject to another state’s limitations.
+Visit our State Authorization page for more information.

 The ICP Jewish Studies Fellowship, made possible through the generous donation of The Taube Foundation, offers a scholarship that provides tuition support for courses in the Certificate in Interreligious Chaplaincy for students affiliated with the Center for Jewish Studies.
 Meet past recipients.